croccam/carrots/README.md

 As a side effect, the flexibility of RabbitMQ is lost.
 I'm working on increasing the capabilities of carrots.

 # Usage
+The main idea of carrots library is to provide an abstraction to work with RabbitMQ architectures.
+In this paradigm, an asynchronous architecture is made of blocks, each one of the blocks being a piece of software on its own.
+Blocks communicate through RabbitMQ, but this might get tedious.
+Carrots offer three roles to ease the development of such architectures: microproducers, microworkers, and microconsumers.
+These three roles can be understood as the entrypoints, middlepoints, and endpoints of a network of blocks that conform the service.

+INCLUDE SCHEME

 ## Examples